mattmaynes2/aria/research/CustomDevices.md

 time required for the complete device is expected to be under 10 hours.

 PIR sensor modules are reliable because they do not typically contain any moving components, other than potentiometer used for sensitivity adjustment.

+PIR sensors are easy to use, the main difficulties that a user may encounter in setting up a PIR sensor are ensuring that the detectorès field of view covers the correct area, as well as potentially adjusting the sensitivity of the detector.

+PIR sensors are available with a range which is suitable for a typical room (approximately 7m range).

 The following tutorials explain how to interface with PIR modules: